 • formal discipline action, any formal action regarding attendance, poor performance or any restriction of duties as a result of disciplinary action

 Civil Service pension schemes may be available for successful candidates.

-Candidates who are recommended by the selection panel but not appointed to the current vacancy will be placed on a waiting list for 6 months and may be offered another post should any further vacancies for Senior Press Officer arise in this Area during this period.
+Candidates who are recommended by the selection panel but not appointed to the current vacancy will be placed on a waiting list for 12 months and may be offered another post should any further vacancies for Deputy Head of Corporate Communications arise in this Area during this period.